gordonguthrie/luvv-ie-website/toolchain.md

                           ...
 ```

 This is where we hit our first Erlang/Javascript roadblock.
 Erlang functions are defined by a ``name/arity`` combination, eg ``somefn/3`` which means the function ``somefn`` that accepts 3 arguments. ``somefn/3`` is a different function to ``somefn/2``.
-In javascript there is no such thing.
+In Javascript there is no such thing.
 I can define a function as taking three arguments and then call it with 2, or 4 or 11.
-If I redefine it as a function taking 4 arguements I (might) silently overwrite the original definition...
+If I redefine it as a function taking 4 arguments I (might) silently overwrite the original definition...

 We get round this by sorting the AST to group all the functions with the same root name together - when we generate the Javascript AST we will wrap the function call with a case scaffold that will see how many arguments the function was called with and direct the call to the appropriate function body.
 (Whilst we are at it we also strip off the ``module_info/0`` and ``module_info/1`` export declarations).
 This new sorted version of the AST is written as ``passing/debug/demo.ast2`` but it is not very interesting.

 We now have an AST which we could transpile into Javascript - but it doesn't contain the vital column information we need to generate source maps.
-Source maps are used in the browser's debugger to enable the developer to debug in the orginal language (LuvvieScript would be unusable as a dom scripting language without them).
+Source maps are used in the browser's debugger to enable the developer to debug in the original language (LuvvieScript would be unusable as a dom scripting language without them).

 What we need to do is annotate the AST with line/col information.
 The second element of every record type in the AST is a list of annotations.
 If you look at the AST you will see some records have an annotation like ``{c_literal,[14,{file,"test/passing/src/demo.erl"}],1}}}`` what this means is that the ``literal value 1`` appears on ``line 14`` of the file ``test/passing/src/demo.erl``.